Activist shareholders pressing companies to disclose more of their political activity after Capitol attack

 The Democratic takeover of Washington is also boosting the activist investors’ cause.

 The Trump-era SEC sided with major corporations in their bid to make it harder for shareholders to force votes on their priorities.
-Last September, the agency raised the minimum amount of stock an investor had to own in order to propose a resolution from $2,000 worth of stock held for a year to $25,000 for a year or $15,000 for two years.
+Last September, the agency raised the minimum amount of stock an investor had to own to propose a resolution from $2,000 worth of stock held for a year to $25,000 for a year or $15,000 for two years.
 And it made it harder for shareholders to resubmit failed resolutions in subsequent years.

 The Business Roundtable was among the most vocal advocates of the change.
 The CEO lobby, then chaired by JPMorgan’s Dimon, made waves in 2019 for declaring companies should balance the drive for profits with the needs of customers, employees and communities.
 But it worked to limit the ability of shareholders to weigh in on management decisions, writing a 54-page letter to the SEC last year arguing tighter restrictions on investors were necessary to allow executives to “drive long-term value.”